Przemowskyy/siuranie/README.md

 Hello,

 This plugin allows you to siuranie in minecraft ....
-In fact, it allows you to pee...
+In fact, it allows you to Siuranie...
 Cool what?...
 Download don't hesitate ;)